BROWNIE PAN or CAKE PAN 8 x 8-in Lasagna Pan Commercial Stainless Steel

 In your 3-quart saucepot melt the butter over medium-low heat 225ᵒF.
 Stir occasionally.

 When the butter begins to foam, it will begin forming brown colored milk solids or "bits".
 They will swirl up when you stir.
 The scent of the butter will change to a "nutty" or toffee like aroma.
-Do not stop cooking the butter until it is completely browned.
+Do not stop cooking the butter until browned.
 Reduce to low heat 150ᵒF.

 Add ½ teaspoon salt, 1 tablespoon water, and 2 teaspoons vanilla and stir to combine.